menu

 Because of many things, Byron Center is a very good place for families to consider.
 With an enviable combination of good schools, low crime, college-educated neighbors who tend to support education because of their own experiences, and a high rate of home ownership in predominantly single-family properties, Byron Center really has some of the features that families look for when choosing a good community to raise children.
 Is Byron Center perfect?
 Of course not, and if you like frenetic nightlife, it will be far from your cup of tea.
 But overall this is a solid community, with many things to recommend it as a family-friendly place to live.

-Byron Center is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small town, Byron Center does not have a public transit system used by locals to get to and from work.

 The per capita income in Byron Center in 2018 was $39,981, which is upper middle income relative to Michigan and the nation.
 This equates to an annual income of $159,924 for a family of four.